Why contaminated cabin air?

 4) APU

-The so-called Auxiliary Power Unit (APU) is an extra turbine engine in the back of the aircraft.
-It delivers electrical power to the on board systems, and bleed air for the air conditioning systems while the engines are not running.
-The APU is a regular source of cabin air contamination.
-This is caused by e.g. engine oil or hydraulic fluid leaks, or e.g. after an oil overfill.
+The Auxiliary Power Unit (APU) is a small turbine engine at the rear of the aircraft.
+It provides electricity for onboard systems and air for air conditioning while the engines are not running on the ground.
+The APU is often the cause of contaminated cabin air, for example, due to leaks of engine or hydraulic oil or excessive oil refilling.